HackYourFuture/curriculum/hyf-core-values.md

 ## Community
 * Volunteers, they are here on their free Sundays, while they could be with their families and friends.
 Respect their time.
 Value their time.
 Give them energy and motivate them.
 * You are now part of our community.
 Think about how you would like to contribute to the community.
 What do you have to offer?
 What can you teach us?
 * Your team (aka your class).
 Doing HYF all alone is merely impossible.
 Help out your team mates, motivate each other, be strict to each other.
-Find out why you are all here is this room together.
+Find out why you are all here in this room together.
 As a team you have a responsibility toward us and mostly towards your teachers.
 Again, value and respect their time.
 Motivate them when they need it, help them out as well.

 ## In short, your responsibilities inside HYF:
 * Take ownership for your own learning process.